Diary of a Wimpy Kid (2021 film): Development

 Following the release of Diary of a Wimpy Kid: Dog Days, the likelihood of a fourth live-action film was slim.
 In 2012, Jeff Kinney, the author of the Diary of a Wimpy Kid books, had announced the possibility for an animated film to be based on Diary of a Wimpy Kid: Cabin Fever as the next installment.
 In an interview for Diary of a Wimpy Kid: Hard Luck, Kinney stated he was working with Fox on a half-hour special based on Cabin Fever, which was scheduled to air in late-2014.
 The special was meant to be an animated production developed at 20th Century Fox Animation, and had begun development while Kinney worked on the live-action films.
 However, the project never came to fruition.

 In August 2018, CEO of 20th Century Fox Stacey Snider stated that an animated television series based on Diary of a Wimpy Kid was in development, after Kinney decided not to allow any more live action adaptations of the series following the film adaptation of The Long Haul.
 In August 2019, after the acquisition of 21st Century Fox by Disney, the project was confirmed to be still in development exclusively for streaming on Disney+.

 In December 2020, the project was confirmed to have been redeveloped as an animated reboot feature film simply titled, Diary of a Wimpy Kid at the Disney Investor Day event.
 Alongside this announcement, it was revealed that production was underway with a tentative release date slated for mid-2021.
-By September 2021, it was announced that the film would be an adaptation of the first book in the series; while the film was scheduled for a December 3, 2021 release date.
+By September 2021, it was announced that the film would be an adaptation of the first book in the series; while the film was scheduled for a release date of December 3, 2021.
 Swinton Scott was announced as director, with Kinney serving as the writer and producer.
 Brady Noon, Ethan William Childress, and Chris Diamantopoulos were revealed as the voice cast.